Benney-Walker/SchoolManagementSystem/README.md

 # School Management System — Backend

 A multi-tenant **School Management System** REST API built with **Spring Boot 3.5.6** and **Java 21**.
-It handles institution onboarding, staff and student management, class/level and semester (term) administration, subject scoring and result compilation, conduct grading, attendance tracking, fee billing and payments, a two-dimensional activity log, and PDF report generation via JasperReports (terminal report cards, SBA reports, and master score sheets).
+It handles institution onboarding, staff and student management, class/level and semester (term) administration, subject scoring and result compilation, conduct grading, markAttendanceList tracking, fee billing and payments, a two-dimensional activity log, and PDF report generation via JasperReports (terminal report cards, SBA reports, and master score sheets).

 The system is **multi-tenant**: every record is scoped to an `Institution`, and a school joins the platform using a subscription code before any staff or students can be created.